Hands-on learning topics:

 - Research Methods & Implementation

-The final week challenges participants to apply One Health concepts to propose new research questions and/or solutions for real-world challenges they identified through community engagement and activities in a capstone experience.
+The final few days challenges participants to apply One Health concepts to propose new research questions and/or solutions for real-world challenges they identified through community engagement and activities in a capstone experience.

 Over the course of the program, participants train on the principles of One Health—the approach that recognizes that the health of people, animals, and their environments are interconnected, and that problem solving to address health challenges is best achieved through transdisciplinary collaboration.
 Participants will hone their scientific, critical thinking and leadership skills, build relationships with each other, develop cultural competencies, expand their professional network, widen perspectives, and engage with faculty members and institute lecturers.